joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-07-broken-elevator.md

 ## Solution

+to avoid finicky bookkeeping, we're going to count the lobby as floor zero, instead of floor $1$.

 when the passenger presses the button from floor $k,$ the elevator is equally likely to end up at any floor under it.

 so, they have uniform probability $1/k$ to arrive at any of the floors, which can be the lobby in one press, or else any of the $(k-1)$ floors above the lobby from which they will make an average of $\langle B_{k-1}\rangle$ more presses.